elegant-scipy/elegant-scipy/markdown/ch1.markdown

 ![RNAseq](http://bio.lundberg.gu.se/courses/vt13/rna4.JPG.jpg)
 Note, this is an example image only, we have not checked license.

-Let’s have a look at what this gene expression data looks like.
+Here's an example of what this gene expression data looks like.

 |        | Cell type A | Cell type B |
 |--------|-------------|-------------|